 A Co-Op is a business that is most associated with grassroots organizations.
 These businesses are owned and operated by the members of the Co-Op in a democratic fashion.
 Much of the time, a Co-Op is formed by consumers that want to create a friendlier place of business.
 As such, these organizations often spring up in the form of a grocery store or a child care center.
 There are some states that have written laws regarding the setup and operation of Co-Ops.
 If you would like to find out if your state has laws regarding Co-Ops, you should contact your secretary of state.

 There are plenty of factors to take into consideration when choosing a business structure, including liability concerns and plans for future expansion.
-Sometimes it's best to have a legal professional help you make this important decision.
-Call a small business lawyer licensed in your state and get a free initial case review to learn more.
+The best way to make an informed decision when choosing a business structure is to speak with a business organizations lawyer who can provide legal advice based on your specific situation.